d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 The following train function assumes a Gluon model as input and is optimized accordingly.
-We initialize the model parameters on the device indicated by `ctx` using the Xavier initializer.
+We initialize the model parameters on the device indicated by the device.
 Just as with MLPs, our loss function is cross-entropy, and we minimize it via minibatch stochastic gradient descent.
 Since each epoch takes tens of seconds to run,